 So far, we haven’t found any solution available in the market that can detect answering machines correctly 100% of the time.

 There are several KPIs that we measure, hence our reporting is custom developed.
-We leverage Tableau for reports/charts etc. You do not necessarily have to use Tableau and instead can use some of the AWS reports as well.
+We leverage Amazon quicksight for reports/charts etc. You do not necessarily have to use Amazon Quicksight and instead can use some of the Amazon reports as well.

-AWS connect provides quite a few reports out of the box itself.
-However, do keep in mind that AWS limits the amount of data they provide in each report that can be exported from the Amazon connect dashboard.
+Amazon connect provides quite a few reports out of the box itself.
+However, do keep in mind that Amazon limits the amount of data they provide in each report that can be exported from the Amazon connect dashboard.

 We have consolidated reports that we provide management vs more granular reports that are used by the quality analysts.